Enhancing FRET through DNA-controlled Emitters and ENZ Metamaterials: Results and Discussion

 In the closed MB system, efficient energy transfer is expected due to the small donor-acceptor separation.
-Two sample sets were prepared: a control DNA MB functionalized with only the donor fluorophore (Donor-MB), and the target DNA MB functionalized with both the donor and acceptor fluorophores on the 3' and 5' ends, respectively (see \textbf{Table~\ref{tab:ogl}} for more details).
-Samples were embedded in thin polymer films ($\sim$ 10 nm) on both glass and ENZ substrates to enable direct comparison of emission behavior in different photonic environments.
+Two sets of samples were prepared: a control DNA MB functionalized with only the donor fluorophore (Donor-MB) and the target DNA MB functionalized with both the donor and acceptor fluorophores at the 3'and 5' ends, respectively (see \textbf{Table~\ref{tab:ogl}} for more details).
+Samples were embedded in thin polymer films (more details in Section S2 of the Supporting Information) on both glass and ENZ substrates to enable direct comparison of emission behavior in different photonic environments.
 As shown in \textbf{Figure~\ref{fig:3}a}, photoluminescence (PL) decay curves for the donor-acceptor pair demonstrate a significantly faster decay rate on the ENZ substrate compared to glass (reference).
-The FRET efficiency was calculated as $E = 1 - \tau_{DA}/\tau_{D}$, where $\tau_{D}$ and $\tau_{DA}$ are the donor lifetimes in the absence and presence of the acceptor, respectively, for the time-resolved analysis \cite{medintz2013fret}.
-As expected from the short 2 nm separation in the closed MB configuration the energy transfer efficiency is intrinsically high in both environments.
+As expected from the short 2 nm separation in the closed MB configuration, the energy transfer efficiency is intrinsically high in both environments.
 The fluorescence decay curve for this emitter pair can be deconvoluted into three distinct $\tau$ components at different scales, including a fast, sub-nanosecond decay channel.
 The bar plot in \textbf{Figure~\ref{fig:3}b} highlights the significantly decreased relaxation time (increased decay rate) on the ENZ substrate in each decay channel, relative to the glass substrate.
 This enhancement is a direct measurement of the modified LDOS near the ENZ surface, which strengthens near-field coupling even at small separation distances.
 These findings were further corroborated by steady-state fluorescence measurements of the donor-only and donor-acceptor closed MBs when excited at the same wavelength (400 nm).
-The fluorescence intensity with excitation at the donor emission peak (low acceptor spectral coverage) is shown in \textbf{Figure~\ref{fig:3}c}.
+The fluorescence intensity vs. emission wavelength when excited at 400 nm is shown in \textbf{Figure~\ref{fig:3}c}, at 532 nm (ENZ point) the low acceptor spectral coverage is observed compared to the donor emission signal, concluding the high FRET.
 In this result, the donor emission intensity, centered at $\sim$ 500 nm is significantly quenched in the presence of the acceptor.
 The energy transfer efficiency calculated \textit{via} spectral quenching: $E = 1 - I_{DA}/I_{D}$, where $I_{D}$ and $I_{DA}$ are donor fluorescence emission intensities (at the donor emission peak wavelength) in the absence and presence of the acceptor, respectively \cite{medintz2013fret}.
-This result indicates a $\sim$90\% energy transfer efficiency for the MBs in the solution phase.
+This result indicates a $\sim$90\% energy transfer efficiency for the MBs in the solution phase for the closed-MB.
 Such high efficiency confirms the reliability of the closed configuration, as it aligns with the expected dipole-dipole coupling at minimal donor-acceptor separations.
+Quantitative data and the fit model is described in Section S6 of the Supporting Information.